Bruce Grove Cinema

 It was reconstructed in August and September 1933 to the plans of architect Robert Cromie.
 Externally it was modernised and the domed tower feature was removed.
 In the auditorium which had seating in stalls and balcony levels, the space was given an Art Deco style.

-In 1962 the cinema was taken over the Star Cinemas Ltd. of Leeds.
+In 1962 the cinema was taken over by the Star Cinemas Ltd. chain of Leeds.
 A year later on 31st August 1963 the Bruce Grove Cinema was closed with Nancy Kwan in “Tamahine” and Ray Barrett in “To Have and To Hold”.

 The building was converted into a Star Bingo Club and remained in this use for many years.
 At some time the building was twinned with the stalls area becoming a snooker club and the former balcony extended forward to the proscenium to remain a bingo club for a few more years.
 Bingo upstairs closed in May 1983 and the space was empty until 1986.
 It was then converted into an indoor cricket pavilion, but this was a short lived venture and it became a Quazar laser ‘shooting gallery.
 This was another fad and again the building became vacant until the early-1990’s when it was converted into a church, known as the Freedom’s Ark.
-Snooker continues in the former stalls area, together with a Caribbean restaurant.
+Snooker continued in the former stalls area, together with a Caribbean restaurant.

 The former ballroom (always a seperate building beyond the entrance to the cinema’s car park) was converted into four screen cinemas by Star Cinemas, opening as Studio 5, 6, 7, 8 in July 1974, with seating for 104, 115, 115 and 110.
 They were closed on 12th December 1981 and by 1985 this part of the Bruce Grove complex was converted into a banqueting suite and function rooms, known as the Regency Rooms, which remains open today.
+(This has its own page on Cinema Treasures)

 Just login to your account and subscribe to this theater